Savers, Fools, Grasshoppers, Ants

-In response to the U.S. economic 'meltdown' that surfaced in no uncertain terms in mid-September 2008, via a $700 billion goverment 'bailout/rescue', I fired off a set of Letters to the Editor of a local newspaper.
+In response to the U.S. economic 'meltdown' that surfaced in no uncertain terms in mid-September 2008 --- as evidenced by a $700 billion goverment 'bailout/rescue', I fired off a set of Letters to the Editor of a local newspaper.

 (This was after sending off a set of letters to members of the Senate Banking Committee -- the contents of which are posted in other 'economy' blog posts on this site.)

 The newspaper was being deluged with letters, so it was almost impossible to get a letter published --- even if the letter were good enough to be approved for publication.

 A letter to this newspaper has a very limited potential audience anyway, if only published in their paper editon and not on their web site.